jamesridle/carpstack/README.md

 # carpstack
-A fully-functioning web hosting stack built on top of Kubernetes and all things Hashicorp.
+A fully-functioning Dockerized web hosting orchestrated by Kubernetes and built with Terraform.

+CARPE CARP!